MichaelLLi/evalITR/README.md

 ```

 We plot the estimated Area Under the Prescriptive Effect Curve (AUPEC)
-for the writing score across a range of budget constraints for different
+for the writing score across a range of budget constraints for different algorithms.
-machine learning algorithms.

 ``` r
 # plot the AUPEC with different ML algorithms